KOMAX233/shateki/README.md

 assume bullet initial position is cameraposition.z + 1.0f so won't see big bullet in the front

+detect collision between bullet and other destructible objects from square , and change impact point to the point they touch each other

+why after collision detected, it's keep printing collision detected and creating new voronoi diagram? it should only create once bullet touches square, and make them fall? why the new objects are not falling with gravity? can you fix them?

+also remove this, otherwise it cant hit and gernate new objects
+                    // Remove the bullet after collision
+                    //bullet.velocity = glm::vec3(0.0f);
+                    //bullet.affectedByGravity = false;
+and can you update r key press to reset the square and change camera back to initial position and angle?

+Ensure collision detection only occurs once by adding a flag to the bullet indicating it has already collided.
+Apply gravity to new fragments correctly.
+Reset camera position and angle on 'R' key press.

+assume a square is only hit once

+assume sqaure can only be hit from the front surface

+not move with momentum, move in the direction from bullet position to each sites position, plus gravity

 ## Objectives

 1. Detect collisions between the bullet and the 2D sheet, and find the impact location.